What is wrong with Time Machine?

 Well, there’s quite a list of things, bare with me for a bit.

 First off look at what makes up a virtual machine.
-It is a set of files and some of them (the virtual disks) are quite large.
+A virtual machine consists of a set of files and some of them (the virtual disks) are quite large.
 We’re talking gigabytes here.
-If you have your virtual machine running and Time Machine tries to backup that virtual machine it is really likely that the disk that gets written to your backup media is corrupt.
-The reason being that the virtual machine can still write data to files that you are still backing up.
+If you have your virtual machine running and Time Machine tries to backup that virtual machine it is very likely that the disk that gets written to your backup media is corrupt.
+The reason being that the virtual machine can still write data to files while the backup process runs.
 In other words, the file written out to backup is different from what it is on your machine.
 That is pretty bad for a backup.

-Another issue is that virtual disks are large binary files and when Time Machine comes by it will see the whole disk has changed even if you only changed a small file.
+Another issue is that virtual disks are large binary files and when Time Machine comes by, it will see the whole virtual disk has changed even if you only changed a small file.